bhfsilva/obsidian-graph-link-remover/README.md

 🇺🇸 **en-US:**

-Obsidian plugin to hide links between files in graph view.
+Simple Obsidian plugin to hide links between files in graph view.

 Made for personal use.